 2. Identify as an individual with a disability and request accommodations in a timely manner

-3. Provide documentation, completed ideally within the last three years, from an appropriate professional source verifying the nature of the disability, functional limitations, and the rationale for specific accommodations being recommended.
+3. Provide documentation, completed ideally within the last 18 months, from an appropriate professional source verifying the nature of the disability, functional limitations, and the rationale for specific accommodations being recommended.

-4. Follow the specific procedures outlined in this document for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids as outlined in the Statement of Accommodation.
+4. Follow the specific procedures for obtaining reasonable and appropriate accommodations, academic adjustments, services, and/or auxiliary aids as outlined in the Statement of Accommodation.

 5. Develop self-advocacy skills and motivation leading to self-reliance and independence.
 This includes assuming responsibility for attending any meetings related to the accommodation process, responding to requests for additional information, and requesting any additional supplemental services such as assistance from the Academic Achievement Center.
 Reporting any issues or problems with any accommodations to the 504 and Compliance Coordinator by email at henrymr AT william.jewell DOT edu or 816-415-7556.

 Institutional Rights and Responsibilities